 A Level Component 1 - Internally set, internally A qualification in Photography A Level can be used marked and externally moderated.
-A Level in many career paths, some of which you may not Component 2 - Externally set, internally marked have considered; Art Historian, Publisher, Gallery Manager, Writer/critic, Game Designer, Stop Motion Four assessment objectives must be met Animator, Interface Designer, Advertiser, Video/ throughout the course, these objectives focus on film/photographer, Teacher, Lecturer with an ever research, experimenting, generating ideas and evolving digital world, Photography really is at the forefront
+A Level in many career paths, some of which you may not Component 2 - Externally set, internally marked have considered; Art Historian, Publisher, Gallery and externally moderated.

+throughout the course, these objectives focus on film/photographer, Teacher, Lecturer with an ever research, experimenting, generating ideas and evolving digital world, Photography really is at the outcomes.